aregtech/areg-sdk/docs/ServiceInterface.md

 Developers can use this XML document as input to the code generator, creating base objects that can then be extended to incorporate specific business logic.
 A sample XML document is available in [Sample.siml](./Sample.siml).

----

-### Public and Local Services
+### Overview: Public and Local Services

-Below is an example defining a _Public_ interface for Inter-Process Communication (IPC):
+Defines the high-level service properties such as its name, version, and scope (Public for IPC or Local for multithreading).

 ```xml
 <Overview ID="1" Name="Sample" Version="1.0.0" isRemote="true">